 photo: Museum of Flight

-5. Make a date to see the The Little Prince playing at the Seattle Children’s Theatre.
+5. Make a date to see the The Miraculous Journey of Edward Tulane playing at the Seattle Children’s Theatre.
 Psst…at last check, tickets were still available for shows on Friday, Saturday and Sunday.

 6. Break a sweat with your little patriots as you run, walk or jog the Presidents Day Weekend Run.

-9. Get up close and personal with Northwest Trek’s small animals, make animal-themed arts and crafts and enjoy trailside encounters and tram tours with your critter crazy kids.
+9. Get up close and personal with small animals, make animal-themed arts and crafts and enjoy trailside encounters and tram tours with your critter crazy kids at Kids ‘n’ Critters Weekend at Northwest Trek.
 Bonus: Kids 12 & under are free during this three-day event!
+(Editor’s Note: due to uncertain weather conditions, this event has been rescheduled for March 9-10).

 photo: Northwest Trek

 12. School may be out, but camp is in session.
-Check out these 15 boredom busting mid-winter break camps that kick off on President’s Day.
+Check out these 11 boredom-busting mid-winter break camps that kick off on President’s Day.

 15. Still looking for ways to keep your kids entertained over the three-day weekend and beyond?
 Check out our list of 50 fresh ideas for winter fun and get out and enjoy some play time together.